FoxxMD/string-sameness/README.md

 The average of the scores from all passed strategies is returned as `highScore` (and `highScoreWeighted`) from `stringSameness()`

-When no strategies are explicitly passed a default set of strategies is used, found in `@foxxmd/string-sameness/strategies`:
+When no strategies are explicitly passed a default set of strategies is used, found in `import {defaultStrategies} from @foxxmd/string-sameness;`:

 * [Dice's Coefficient](https://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient) in [`diceSimilarities.ts`](/src/matchingStrategies/diceSimilarity.ts)
 * [Cosine Similarity](https://en.wikipedia.org/wiki/Cosine_similarity) in [`cosineSimilarities.ts`](/src/matchingStrategies/cosineSimilarity.ts)
 * [Levenshtein Distance](https://en.wikipedia.org/wiki/Levenshtein_distance) in [`levenSimilarities.ts`](/src/matchingStrategies/levenSimilarity.ts)

+Strategies can be accessed individually using `import {strategies} from @foxxmd/string-sameness`

 ### Bring Your Own Strategy